What to Do If an Airline Loses Your Luggage

 With the advent of better technology in the aviation industry, airlines are getting better all the time.
 At least when it comes to baggage.

-For example, airlines now are about 70 percent less likely to lose luggage than they were 10 years ago.
-Less than .03 percent of passengers experience mishandled baggage — the lowest rate since the Department of Transportation started collecting data on bags in 1987.
+For example, a 2017 article from The Department of Transportation reported that less than .03 percent of passengers experience mishandled baggage — the lowest rate since the Department of Transportation started collecting data on bags in 1987.

 However, there are still an unlucky few who will have to jump through hoops to get their luggage back after a flight.